FluirLabs/fluir-subgraph/README.md

 ### 1. Deploying from Source code:

-In your existing Subgraph project directory, run the following commands:
+In the Fluir Subgraph project directory, run the following commands:

 ```bash
 # Generate the subgraph code with graph cli